 To brew a flavorful tea steep (How to Brew Fennel Tea) a teaspoon of fennel seeds in a cup of boiled water for 10 to 15 minutes.
 Strain out the seeds and drink.
 Or you may ground the seeds to make a coarse powder.
-This powder can be boiled in one cup water for a few minutes.
+This powder can be boiled in one cup of water for a few minutes.
 Then it can be filtered.
 You may add some sweetener to it for better taste.
 When using for cold-cough, it is better to be taken hot with honey.

 - It is good for the digestive system due to its carminative, antiflatulence, and laxative properties.

 - It assists digestion but does not aggravate Pitta.

 - It increases metabolic processes and promotes weight loss.

-- It shows beneficial effects in gastrointestinal system disorders.
+- It shows beneficial effects on gastrointestinal system disorders.

 - It has laxative properties.

 - It alleviates gas, bloating, and spasms.

-- It can be used home remedy in inguinal hernias and lower abdominal pain.
+- It can be used the home remedy in inguinal hernias and lower abdominal pain.